EmirMirzaa/DSA210_Spring_Project/README.md

 4. Do prices increase at certain hours or days?
 5. During which hours and days are trips most frequent?
 6. Can we predict travel duration or cost based on trip details?
+7. How do fuel prices (e.g., LPG) influence fare and profitability?
+8. Can we classify whether a trip occurred during peak hours based on trip features?
+9. Can we segment trips into meaningful categories (clusters) based on fare, distance, and margins?

 ### Plan
 Data Cleaning: